GitHub Copilot: Accelerating Coding?

 – Verify all generated code

-– Consider free alternatives like Anaconda Assistant
+– Consider free alternatives like Claude or ChatGPT

 For Experienced Developers: